garyjob/blog/README.md

 6. **Category Pages**: All category pages are auto-generated - don't edit them manually.

+7. **Google Analytics**: All pages must include Google Analytics tracking.
+Run `add_google_analytics.py` after creating new posts to ensure tracking is added.
+The script automatically skips pages that already have it.

 ## 🔄 Typical Workflow Summary

 1. **Create Post** → Use Google Apps Script editor